 We’ll talk more about canning later in the year, but since we have a goal this month of Learning a New Skill, I thought I’d mention canning as a good skill to learn.
 Once you learn to can, you can be canning something almost every month, putting lots of ready-made dinners into your pantry.
 Which is exactly what I did last week.

 So here we are in early April and some of the potatoes are starting to sprout.
 That means it’s time to make stew.
-Fortunately, pork roast was on sale last week ($1.55/lb) and I got a good deal on some organic celery and carrots.
+Fortunately, pork roast was on sale last week and I got a good deal on some organic celery and carrots.
 So for about $16 I have 21 quarts of canned soup.
 (I actually got 23 quarts, but since I can in multiples of seven, we just ate the other two quarts for lunch today, along with hot homemade dinner rolls.)

 The rule is to process the food to the ingredient that needs the most time.
 In this case, meat needs 90 minutes processing (for quart jars, 70 minutes for pints.)
-If I didn’t have any meat, then I would process them 20-55 minutes, depending on which vegetables were in the soup.
+If I didn’t have any meat, and this was just vegetable soup, then I would process it for 20-55 minutes, depending on which vegetables were in the soup.
 For canning times and instructions, refer to your USDA canning booklets available for free from your county extension office.
 OR you can follow the recipes and instructions found online at the National Center for Home Food Preservation.

 Rice and pasta don’t endure home canning very well.
 They just turn into a gloppy mess, so trust me, you don’t want to use them in your home-canned soups.
 If you really want noodles or rice in your soup, add them when you open the jars.
 Either add leftovers and just heat the soup, or add uncooked pasta or rice and let the soup simmer until they’re cooked.
 You can also add extra stock or veggies if you need an extra serving or two more than you get from one quart.
 One quart is the equivalent of two cans of Progresso Soup.
 But this is much tastier and healthier.